 We are living in strange times when many are calling themselves apostles and prophets of God.
-The great challenge for the church is to properly discern those who are genuine from those who are false.
-The Bible warns us of a great increase in deception, specifically mentioning a great increase of false prophets within the Church (see 1 John 4:1-6, Matthew 7:15, 2 Peter 2:1, 2 Corinthians 11:13-15).
+The big challenge for the church is to properly discern those who are genuine from those who are false.
+The Bible warns us of a significant increase in deception, specifically mentioning a great increase of false prophets within the church (see 1 John 4:1-6, Matthew 7:15, 2 Peter 2:1, 2 Corinthians 11:13-15).

-In Acts 16:16-17 we see a woman prophesying accurately that: Paul and Barnabas were servants of God; the Christian God is “the Most High God”; and their message accurately proclaimed “the way of salvation.”
-Acts explains that she had a “spirit of divination” and did not prophecy by the Holy Spirit.
-What should be concerning is that everything she said was right yet Paul wisely recognised she was a false prophet.
+In Acts 16:16-17, we see a woman prophesying accurately that: Paul and Barnabas were servants of God; the Christian God is “the Most High God”; and their message accurately proclaimed “the way of salvation.”
+Acts explains that she had a “spirit of divination” and did not prophesy by the Holy Spirit.
+What should be concerning is that everything she said was right, yet Paul wisely recognised she was a false prophet.

 We should learn from this and ensure that the prophets among us are authentic.
 The Bible teaches that we will know the true from the false by their fruit (Matthew 7:15).
 We are able to test through the discerning of spirits (one of the spiritual gifts in 1 Corinthians 12) and through perceiving their inner motives.
 We need to be able to recognise those who are false by discerning that they “inwardly are ravenous wolves” (Matthew 7:15).
 Let me explain.

 If we look carefully, we will say that their gift is being used to serve their own hunger or need (“ravenous wolves”).
 Their own need for recognition, honour and praise will be their motivation.
-They will not come primarily to freely serve, but will want seats of honour and power.
-They will lord it over people and love the fame that their gift gives, rather than being willing to serve without praise or recognition.
-They may, like the woman in Acts 16:15, prophecy for money.
-Instead of prophesying to serve the church freely (as Christ gave freely), they will demand a charge and so ‘serve’ for financial gain.
-Whether the church decides to bless them financially or not will make no difference to the authentic prophet.
+They will not come primarily to freely serve but will want seats of honour and power.
+They will lord it over people and love the fame that their gift provides, rather than being willing to serve without praise or recognition.
+They may, like the woman in Acts 16:15, prophesy for money.
+Instead of prophesying to serve the church freely (as Christ gave freely), they will demand a charge and so ‘serve’ for financial gain; whether the church decides to bless them financially or not will make no difference to the authentic prophet.
 It will be their absolute joy to freely serve God’s people with their gift.

 Another giveaway that we learn was that this woman was continually “shouting” (Acts 16:16-17 NIV).
 Shouting itself was not the problem; it was rather the continual drawing attention to herself.
 False prophets have a root of flesh in which Satan uses for his own purposes to keep the focus on man.
 When we become solely aware of the person and their gift, then we are watching a prophet drawing attention to themselves rather than pointing in awe and wonder to the Lord.
 Of course, true prophets can also have areas of immaturity and insecurity, but they will always point people to Christ.

-My prayer is that our churches will rightly receive every genuine prophet whom the Lord sends, while rejecting those who they find are false.
-It is in this way we can rightly build upon the authentic prophetic office and ensure our churches’ foundations remain properly built upon the cornerstone of our Lord Jesus Christ.
+My prayer is that our churches will rightly receive every genuine prophet whom the Lord sends, while rejecting those they find are false.
+In this way, we can rightly build upon the authentic prophetic office and ensure our churches’ foundations remain properly built upon the cornerstone of our Lord Jesus Christ.

 ABOUT THE AUTHOR